-MOHCD's planned preservation efforts also include acquisition and rehabilitation of at-risk housing for households between 0-120% AMI through the Small Sites Program, which protects small multifamily rental buildings through acquisition support.
-These efforts prevent the displacement of existing residents and loss of affordability from Ellis Act and Owner Move-In evictions, condominium conversions, and demolitions.
+MOHCD's planned preservation includes the acquisition and rehabilitation of at-risk housing for households between 0-120% AMI to prevent the displacement of existing residents and loss of affordability from Ellis Act and Owner Move-In evictions, condominium conversions, and demolitions.
+Based on the Housing Balance Report, an average of 400 units per year have been removed from protected status.

+An example of an acquisition and rehabilitation project in the pipeline is 3254-3264 23rd Street.
+This project consists of 6 residential units serving households at an average of less than 80% AMI, and 5 commercial spaces.
+The sponsor acquired the site with conventional bridge financing in March 2020.
+The rehabilitation is expected to be completed in the Summer of 2021, when it will convert to permanent financing from the City through the PASS and SSP programs.
 Sources eligible for this purpose include 10% of Inclusionary and Jobs/Housing Linkage Fees, 25% of condominium conversion fees, 40% of excess ERAF allocated to MOHCD, and the Housing Trust Fund.
 Additionally, the City makes below-market loans available for eligible projects through the Preservation and Seismic Safety (PASS) Program, which had capacity for up to \$260 million in below-market loans when voters approved the modification of the Seismic Safety Loan Program in November 2016.